Skip to content Skip to sidebar Skip to footer

 Why Dog-Specific Shampoos Work Better

-Dog shampoos are balanced for a dog’s skin pH.
+Dog shampoos are formulated to maintain a dog’s skin pH.
 They clean deeper but gently.
 They don’t strip away essential oils like baby shampoo can.

 Natural Alternatives That Are Safe and Soothing

-If your dog has sensitive skin like Rumi, natural options can help.
-Shampoos made with oatmeal, aloe vera, or even coconut oil are great for calming itchy or dry skin.
-These ingredients are gentle and help keep the skin barrier strong.
+There are natural things that can help if your dog has sensitive skin, as Rumi did.
+Soaps made with oatmeal, aloe vera, or coconut oil can help soothe dry or itchy skin.
+These ingredients are gentle and help keep the skin’s layer in place.

 How to Safely Bathe Your Dog Without Baby Shampoo

-Before bath time, I always gather everything I need.
-I have Rumi’s shampoo, a soft towel, a jug for rinsing, and of course, her favorite treat.
-I fill a small bucket with lukewarm water and gently soak her coat.
-I apply a small amount of shampoo and massage it into her fur.
-I avoid her eyes, ears, and nose carefully.
+I always get everything I need together before I take a bath.
+I have shampoo for Rumi, a soft towel, a jug for water, and of course, her favorite treat.
+I get a small bucket of warm water and soak her coat gently in it.
+I rub a little shampoo into her hair with my hands.
+To be safe, I stay away from her eyes, ears, and nose.

-Rumi loves the post-bath treat.
-It’s become a little routine for us now.
-She waits by the treat jar like she knows she earned it.
+Rumi really loves the treat after a bath.
+It’s become a habit for us now.
+She waits by the treat jar, as if she knows she deserves it.

 How to Choose the Right Shampoo for Your Dog